binpash/pash/evaluation/osdi22-eval/README.md

 We have included in this repo sample data of the raw data timers (run.tmp), the final source data (data_final.csv) and the three output figures.

+If `generate_charts.R` fails in the Docker container, make sure you've installed ggplot2 as described above.

 **Plots and logs.**
 Here are the plots and logs generated from a run of the artifact evaluation script.
 After running the evaluation scripts, you should generate similar figures and execution logs.